willbryant/kitchen_sync/USAGE.md

    --to postgresql://anotheruser:greatpassword/localhost/targetdb
 ```

-Note that in this case the `localhost` specified will be the `--via` server at the 'from' end, but the server you are starting Kitchen Sync on at the 'to' end.
+Note that in this case the `localhost` specified in the two connection strings is different - at the 'from' end it will be the `--via` server, but at the 'to' end it will be the server you are starting Kitchen Sync on.

 (The `--via` option always controls what machine Kitchen Sync runs on for the 'from' end; there is no option to run Kitchen Sync's 'to' end on a different machine.)